icinganalysis/icinganalysis.github.io/content/ads4.md

 ADS-4 relied heavily on NACA icing publications, and more than half of the citations in the sections reviewed below were NACA icing publications.

-There is much to see here, as ADS4 is long (483 pages).
+There is much to see here, as ADS-4 is long (483 pages).
-This review will focus on the thermodynamic aspects (only) of Section 2, "Physics of Ice Collection" as Section 3, "Methods of Ice Protection".
+This review will focus on the thermodynamic aspects (only) of Section 2, "Physics of Ice Collection", and Section 3, "Methods of Ice Protection".

 Note: the quality of the images from the online document is variable.
 Scanned text often requires manual cleanup.
-I have done some straightening the images herein.
+I have done some straightening of the images herein.

 ###Physics of Ice Collection